Prince Harry And Meghan Markle To Make Official Appearance At Pippa’s Wedding?

 Nonetheless, Harry reportedly sees Catherine as an “older sister” and it’s her opinion that he values when it comes to girlfriends.
 It has been confirmed that he introduced Meghan to her earlier this year and that the actress brought her a leather-bound dream journal.

-[Featured Images by Stefan Wermuth – WPA Pool and Bryan Bedder/Getty Images]
+[Featured Image by Stefan Wermuth – WPA Pool and Bryan Bedder/Getty Images]